 Alleviating the symptoms of dry eyes is important.
 Left untreated, dry eyes have the potential to damage your vision.
 Dry eyes can be diagnosed after a thorough examination of the eyes, and tear film osmolality testing to evaluate tear concentration.

-- Environmental conditions such as smoke, wind, low humidity, or excessive sun
+- Environmental conditions such as smoke, wind, and excessive sun

 - Long-term contact lens use